Kong/docs.konghq.com/app/2.3.x/hybrid-mode.md

 Starting with Kong Gateway 2.3.0, Control Plane nodes can perform version compatibility checks to determine if connected Data Planes can be synced safely.
-If the compatibility checks failed, Control Plane will stop pushing out new config to the incompatible Data Plane to avoid breaking them.
+If the compatibility checks fail, the Control Plane stops pushing out new config to the incompatible Data Plane to avoid breaking them.

 The following conditions must be met for new configs being pushed to the Data